 Neuralgia happens when there is no inflammation or damage to the nerve but recurrent pain happens along its pathway.

 Neuropathy is most recognized as a tingly feeling that spreads in the hands and feet.
 It is caused by damage to a peripheral nerve.

-Nerve pain can be caused by any of the following contributing issues.
+Nerve pain can be caused by any of the following contributing issues and these include.

 Although this is not an all-inclusive list, it will give you some idea of the potential causes for your nerve pain before you begin treating it with essential oils.

 So keep reading to find out!